Meet Bryan Stallings

 Bryan met and married a wonderful woman named Amy.
 God placed a burden in their hearts to help the many people living in Branson’s weekly and monthly extended stay motels.
 So they organized a special Thanksgiving dinner for them in November 2008.
 It was a great success, and Jesus Was Homeless was born out of it.

-In the years since, Bryan has become an expert in reaching people living in poverty (and helping equip them to climb out of poverty), as well those far from God, unchurched or dechurched to become fully devoted followers of Jesus.
+In the years since, Bryan has become an expert in reaching people living in poverty (and helping equip them to climb out of poverty), as well as those far from God, unchurched or dechurched and helping them to become fully devoted followers of Jesus.

 The organization now delivers free bag meals to nearly 1,500 people every week.
 Its highly successful Jobs for Life program provides much-needed employment training and access to healthcare through the Meet the Doc program.
 Special events, such as community barbecues and monthly service projects keeps the group connected to the people it serves.